 Italy vs. Greece – Where Should You Travel to First?

-When it comes to planning a European vacation, Greece and Italy tend to be at the top of most of our wish lists.
+When it comes to planning a European vacation, should you go to Italy or Greece first?
+Greece and Italy tend to be at the top of most of our wish lists.
 They both have delicious food, amazing culture, a beautiful coast, incredible history, picturesque towns, and some of the most jaw-dropping sights you’ll ever lay eyes on.
 And while these two beautiful countries have many similarities, when it comes down to it, they offer two very different travel experiences.
-So I wanted to help break down these two most popular destinations to help you decide which is best for you!
+So I wanted to help break down these two most popular destinations to help you decide if Italy or Greece is best for you!

 The great thing is that you can’t really go wrong with either destination.
 Italy has a classic elegance, from the rolling hills of Tuscany, to the upscale chateaus of the Alps, and the glamorous regions of Lake Como and the Amalfi Coast.
 Whereas, Greece has an island-casual-cool, and is known best for its summertime island hopping, hidden beaches and fresh seafood galore!